Recently, we finished traveling 10,000 miles in 65 days of

 regions are closed until Memorial Day, we occasionally camped behind a visitor

-center or near the locked gate to a campground.
+center, as at Sheep Mountain in Yukon or near the locked gate to a campground, as in Valdez, AK.

 Other sites included a woodsy parking lot to trails frequented by